Blendify/blender-manual/blender_docs/manual/data_system/data_blocks.rst

 This works by skipping zero user data-blocks when writing blend-files.

-In some cases, you want to save a data-block even when it's unused (typically for re-usable asset libraries). see `Fake User`_.
+In some cases, you want to save a data-block even when it is unused (typically for re-usable asset libraries). see `Fake User`_.

 Fake User
 ---------

-Since zero user data-blocks aren't saved.
+Since zero user data-blocks are not saved.
 There are times when you want to force the data to be kept irrespective of its users.

-If you're building a blend-file to serve as a library of things that you intend to link to and from *other* files, you'll need to make sure that they don't accidentally get deleted from the library file.
+If you are building a blend-file to serve as a library of things that you intend to link to and from other files, you will need to make sure that they do not accidentally get deleted from the library file.

 Do this by giving the data-blocks a *Fake User*, by pressing the *F* button next to the name of the data-block.
-This prevents the user count from ever becoming zero: therefore, the data-block won't be deleted.
+This prevents the user count from ever becoming zero: therefore, the data-block will not be deleted.
-(since Blender doesn't keep track of how many other files link to this one.)
+(since Blender does not keep track of how many other files link to this one.)

 Users (Sharing)